NemanjaTomic57/realtime-chat-app/README.md

 # Features

 - Easy registration with username and password
-- Real-time chat with SignalR
+- Real-time chat with SignalR websockets
 - Persistent login sessions with cookies
 - Optional email notifications opt-in via SMTP
 - Upload and display a profile picture with input sanitization on both backend and frontend